-- Presentation Software: creating presentations using PowerPoint.
-Keynote and iMovie, using apps on the iPad to create presentations.
+- Presentation Software: creating presentations using PowerPoint, Keynote and iMovie; using apps on the iPad to create presentations.

 - Telecommunications: appropriate email use, including using appropriate electronic conduct when using emails.

-- Internet: using Internet searches appropriately.
+- Internet: using appropriate Internet searches.

 - School Portal: using the school portal to access homework and other information.